-All chaperones must undertake the online Child Sexual Exploitation training course.
+All chaperones must undertake the online training course; Chaperones - Child Sexual Exploitation, Legislation and Safeguarding.
 We will email you the details of how to access the course when we get your application.
-When the training is complete you will get emailed a certificate.
-Email this to the Business Support Team once you have got it.
+When the training is complete you will receive a certificate.
+Email this to the Central Business Support Team once you've got it.

 Apply for a chaperone licence

-You can apply for a chaperone licence or renew an exisiting licence.
+You can apply for a chaperone licence or renew an existing licence.

 Read our chaperone licence privacy notice to find out how we use your application information.